 How to Apply:

-Please send your resume, a cover letter, law school transcript if you are or were in school within the past two years, and two writing samples to [email protected], with subject line “PolicyFellowYE2021_[NAME].”
+Please send your resume, a cover letter, law or grad school transcript if you are or were in school within the past two years, and two writing samples to [email protected], with subject line “PolicyFellowYE2021_[NAME].”
 Please submit at least one sample that has not been edited by another party.
 Writing samples that are similar to blog posts or articles are especially useful.
-Interested applicants are encouraged to apply ASAP but no later than March 15.
+Interested applicants are encouraged to apply ASAP but no later than May 30.